amanita-online/amanita-online.github.io/content/home/demo.md

 weight = 5  # Order that this section will appear.

-title = "Get the best quality sleep without medication" subtitle = "Nearly 30% of the adult population have a sleep disorder.
-Sleeping well directly affects your mental and physical health.
-Amanita Transdermal Patch will help you sleep better and be more energetic and productive during the day."
+title = "Get the best quality sleep without medication" subtitle = "Nearly 30% of the adult population have a sleep disorder"

 [design]
   # Choose how many columns the section has.
 Valid values: 1 or 2.
-  columns = "1"
+  columns = "2"

 [design.background]
   # Apply a background color, gradient, or image.